IDBIDO/TFG/README.md

 To run a SENCForest experiment, open Matlab and follow these steps:

 1. **Choose a Dataset**:
    - Select a dataset from the `data` directory (`.mat` file format).
-The characteristics of the dataset are described in the project's documentation.
+Load the dataset by double-clicking on it or by using the `load` command in the Matlab command window.

 2. **Prepare Matlab Environment**:
    - Open Matlab and navigate to the `SENCForest` directory.